nyurik/promistreamus/README.md

 }
 ```

-Promistreamus allows you to treat streams in a sync "pull" fashion, even if the stream values are not be ready yet.
-Promistreamus solves this by giving you an iterator function.
+Promistreamus converts stream's values into promises.
+This allows you to treat streams in a sync "pull" fashion, even if the stream values are not ready yet.
+Wrapping a stream with Promistreamus provides an iterator function.
 Calling it returns a thenable promise of a value.
 Once available, the promise is resolved with the value.
 When the stream ends, all pending promises are resolved with the `undefined` value.
 On error, all pending promises are rejected with that error.

 ## Using Promistreamus